wayne-kirk-schmidt/emoji-tools/README.md

             ./bin/emoji_translate.py - translates a given emoji code point ./bin/emoji_process.py - downloads and translates the emoji file

+            ./lambda/lambda_function.py - this combines all of the functions into one script

-    2. ./doc - this has refernce information including sample emojis
+    2. ./doc - this has reference information including sample emojis

 Examples
 ========